shatadalsamui/WALPAY/README.md

 npm run dev
 ```

+## CI/CD Workflow

+The project includes GitHub Actions for continuous integration:

+- **Build on PR**: Automatically runs `npm run build` on every pull request to `main` branch
+  - Verifies the project builds successfully
+  - Runs in Ubuntu environment with Node.js 20
+  - Located in `.github/workflows/build.yml`

+To manually trigger the workflow:
+1. Create a pull request to `main` branch
+2. The build will run automatically
+3. Check the "Actions" tab in GitHub for results

 ## Bank API Payment Confirmation

 When receiving payment confirmation from the bank API, the payload will have the following structure: